tjohann/a20_sdk/README.md

 All devices
 -----------

-Within /var/lib/a20_sdk/ you find the 4 supported devices below the directories (see /var/lib/a20_sdk/pics for some pictures of them)
+Within /var/lib/a20_sdk/ you find the 4 (+1) supported devices below the directories (see /var/lib/a20_sdk/pics for some pictures of them)

     bananapi -> BananaPi-M1
     bananapi-pro -> BananaPi-Pro
     cubietruck -> Cubietruck (Cubieboard 3)
     olimex -> Olimex A20-SOM/EVB
+	nanopi -> NanoPi Neo (only base support)

 Every device directory has the same sub-directories